Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Knowledge extraction

-For experiment we generated, trained and pruned several networks with different initial weights and different pruning procedures.
-Minimal NNs are presented in Fig.~\ref{fig:simplified}.
+For the experiment we generated, trained and pruned several networks with different initial weights and different pruning procedures.
+Minimal NNs are presented in Figure~\ref{fig:simplified}.
 For networks (a), (b), (c) and (e) the first step in the pruning was input feature selection.
-As a result these 4 networks have only five inputs.
-The second pruning procedure for networks (a), (b), and (c) and the first for networks (d), (f), and (h) was uniform structure simplification (the goal was to have no more than 3 inputs for each neuron).
+As a result these four networks have only five inputs.
+The second pruning procedure for networks (a), (b), and (c) and the first procedure for networks (d), (f), and (h) was uniform structure simplification (the goal was to have no more than 3 inputs for each neuron).
 We can see that each neuron of all these NNs has no more than 3 inputs.
 The next pruning procedure was the removal of neurons.
-After described pruning procedures, all NNs was pruned by removing of synaptic weights.
+After described pruning procedures, all NNs was pruned by removing of redundant synaptic weights.
 The final step was to modify the synaptic weights to the values from the set $S=\{-1, 0, 1\}$.
-In all presented networks, the sigmoid activation function was replaced by step function \eqref{eq:stepFunc}.
+In all presented networks, the sigmoid activation function was replaced by the step function \eqref{eq:stepFunc}.
 Networks (e) and (g) are minimal but not logically transparent because the output neurons of both networks have five inputs.
-On the other hand, NN in Fig.~\ref{fig:simplified}(e) can be described as a rule ``the power party candidate will win if at least two answers for questions 3, 4, 6, and 9 are positive or at least one of these answers is positive and answer for question 8 is negative''.
-This rule can be considered appropriate.
-Logically transparent networks allow us to form a clearer verbal description of the algorithm.
+On the other hand, NN in Figure~\ref{fig:simplified}(e) can be described by the logical rule: ``the opposition candidate will win if at least two answers for questions 3, 4, 6, and 9 are positive or at least one of these answers is positive and answer for question 8 is negative''.
+An ordinary person can understand such a rule without much effort.